3 Days in London Itinerary | The Perfect 72 Hours in London

 You are welcome to one of the oldest museums in the world!
 With over two million years of human history and culture.

-The British Museum is home to a remarkable collection of world art and artefacts and is an epitome of Britain’s long traditions of obsessive collecting, original artwork and some would even say the exploration of these countries.
+The British Museum is home to a remarkable collection of world art and artifacts and is an epitome of Britain’s long traditions of obsessive collecting, original artwork and some would even say the exploration of these countries.

 Truth is, with over 8 million objects representing the different cultures of the world seated in the museum, you could literally spend weeks here.
 Yes, the British Museum is that huge!